 3. Hard-Boiled Eggs and Cherry Tomatoes

-A hard boiled egg or two and cherry tomatoes is another easy way to snack on protein, fat and fiber.
+A hard-boiled egg or two paired with cherry tomatoes is another easy way to snack on protein, fat and fiber.
 The eggs offer built-in portion control, with about 70 calories a piece, with 6 grams of protein and 5 grams of fat.
 They also are rich in choline, an essential nutrient that's especially important for cognitive function.
 They provide vitamin D and omega-3 fatty acids, both of which are important for many body functions.
 Getting enough of those nutrients helps support overall wellness.

 Related: The Best Ways to Boil Eggs

-Cherry tomatoes provide 2 grams of fiber per cup as well as important vitamins and minerals like vitamin C and vitamin A, both of which are important for immune system function, and potassium, a mineral many Americans don't get enough of.
+Cherry tomatoes provide 2 grams of fiber per cup as well as important vitamins and minerals like vitamin C and vitamin A—both nutrients are important for immune system function—and potassium, a mineral many Americans don't get enough of.
 Water-rich fruits and vegetables are also a great way to keep you hydrated.
 This is important for energy, as even mild dehydration can cause us to feel sluggish.
 (Try these 8 hydrating foods to help you meet your water goals.)